thinkbigthings/java/README.md

 # java9

-These are experiments with Java 9 features.
+This is a set of examples using with Java 9 features.